junxit/us-congress-bills-111/metadata.md

 - 2010-07-29 — Introduced in Senate
 - 2010-07-29 — Read twice and referred to the Committee on Foreign Relations.
 - 2010-07-29 — Sponsor introductory remarks on measure.
 (CR S6521-6522)
+- 2010-09-21 — Committee on Foreign Relations.
+Ordered to be reported without amendment favorably.
+- 2010-11-19 — Committee on Foreign Relations.
+Reported by Senator Kerry without amendment.
+With written report No. 111-353.
+- 2010-11-19 — Committee on Foreign Relations.
+Reported by Senator Kerry without amendment.
+With written report No. 111-353.
+- 2010-11-19 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 652.